 While your clothing choices may seem innocuous and simple, what you choose to wear affects more than how you look in the mirror.

-The fashion industry produces 10% of all humanity’s carbon emissions, is the second-largest consumer of the world’s water supply, and pollutes the oceans with microplastics.
+The fashion industry produces 10 percent of all humanity’s carbon emissions, is the second-largest consumer of the world’s water supply, and pollutes the oceans with microplastics.
 The clothing supply chain, much like other consumer goods, can be a vicious cycle of excess production and mismanaged waste.
 (Check out this insightful Ted Talk about “The High Cost of Our Cheap Fashion” by Maxine Bédat for more context.)

 Insert thrifting.
 Buying secondhand is by far the most sustainable choice you can make.
 When you purchase items that already exist, less finite resources are needed.
 Thrifting also delays existing clothes and other products from ending up in the landfill.
 (We’ve bought everything from cosmetics and cleaning supplies to clothing and appliances secondhand—almost an entire house full of someone else’s unwanted items that would have otherwise been thrown away.
 Mind = blown.)